-According to Lorenz (2005, 189-191), a dialogue is a verbal discussion between two or more people, characterised by speech and counter-speech with the following specifics: question and answer (to clarify terms), claim and counterclaim (to justify decisions), and proof and falsification (to disclose inferences).
-A dialogue is a high-quality interpersonal relationship (cf. Widdershoven and Solbakk 2019) and seeks to be an ideal speech situation (cf. Habermas 1990, 43- 115) in which the other (youk) is recognised as a person, instrumentalisation is renounced, others' right to differing opinions is taken seriously, and an I and you role can be clearly defined (cf. Lorenz 2005, 189-191).
-When impartial, unconstrained and non-persuasive acts are respected, a dialogue can be conducted (cf. Gethmann 2005, 191).
+According to Lorenz (cf. Lorenz 2005, 189-191), a dialogue is a verbal discussion between two or more people, characterised by speech and counter-speech with the following specifics: question and answer (to clarify terms), claim and counter-claim (to justify decisions), and proof and falsification (to disclose inferences).
+A dialogue is a high-quality interpersonal relationship (cf. Widdershoven and Solbakk 2019), and seeks to be an ideal speech situation (cf. Habermas 1990, 43-115) in which the other (youk) is recognised as a person, instrumentalisation is renounced, others' right to differing opinions is taken seriously, and an I and you role can be clearly defined (cf. Lorenz 2005, 189-191).
+When impartial, unconstrained and non-persuasive acts are respected, a dialog can be conducted (cf. Gethmann 2005, 191).

 A dialogical approach in teaching and learning builds common language and enables students to answer questions and develop solutions.
-It can be successful when equal rights and obligations for all parties are ensured and powerdriven assertions, threats, deceptions and promises that cannot be fulfilled are eschewed (cf. Janich 2009, 20-21).
+It can be successful when equal rights and obligations for all parties are ensured and power-driven assertions, threats and deceptions are eschewed, as well as promises that cannot be fulfilled (Janich 2009, 20-21).